List of awards and nominations received by Korn: Teen Choice Awards

+UK Film Festival

+The UK Film Festival is an international film festival founded in 2011, held in London, England.

 World Music Awards

 The World Music Awards is an international awards show founded in 1989 that annually honors recording artists based on worldwide sales figures provided by the International Federation of the Phonographic Industry (IFPI).
 John Martinotti is an executive producer and co-founder of the show.
 The awards show is conducted under the patronage of H.S.H.
 Prince Albert of Monaco, Monte-Carlo.